 About Me

-At UCSD, I am working with Prof. Quinn Konopacky on the Gemini Planet Imager's (GPI) adaptive optics upgrade and on studying the orbit fitting and dynamics of exoplanet systems.
+Prof. Quinn Konopacky on the Gemini Planet Imager's (GPI) pyramid wavefront sensor upgrade and on studying the orbit fitting and dynamics of directly imaged exoplanet systems under the National Science Foundation and San Diego Fellowships.

 I earned my B.S. in Physics at UC Santa Barbara with a minor in Astronomy and Planetary Science.
 At UCSB, I worked with Prof. Ben Mazin on the MKID Exoplanet Camera (MEC) data reduction pipeline.